-Our founder Lis wanted to merge back into the environment & law world using story telling design to educate and undertake research, and have a place to house her travel photography.
-In order to support the education, one income stream would be high-quality product development in a rural community to create ethical jobs.
-We worked on the design of these products along with the custom packaging from the point of view that the eco-world needn’t all be minimal and brown.
+Our founder Lis wanted to merge back into the environment & law world using story telling design to educate on climate change, justice, waste and biodiversity.
+The organization also runs a studio in rural Cambodia supported by high-quality zero-waste product development in a rural community to create ethical jobs.
+We worked on the design of these circular products along with the custom packaging with the view that the eco-world needn’t all be minimal and brown.

-We created a full blog and eCommerce site that could grow with the brand and develop easily into new branches.
-Since launch the community is now 20k strong with a exceptionally strongly engaged user group.
+We created a full information site, blog and eCommerce that could grow with the brand and develop easily into new branches.
+Since launch the community is 30,000+ strong with an exceptionally engaged user group.
 The shop has been launched on the website with quality, ethical & sustainable goods and social posts are routinely seen by more than 50k people and widely shared.